Safeguarding Students

 We will ensure all policies and procedures in respect of safeguarding children are up to date and in line with latest DfE legislation.
 The policies are accessible to all staff on the academy network.
 Policies and procedures are reviewed and revised by the Academy Directors on a regular basis.

-Please click here for the MNSP Safeguarding Policy – link to the Academy Trust policies page.
+Please click here for the Trust Policy

 Disclosure & Barring Checks